prefixy/prefixy/docs/api.md

 ## 3. DELETE /completions

-As an app developer, I can use this endpoint to delete existing completions in my index.
+This endpoint can be used to delete existing completions in the index.

 ### 3.1.
 Expected Payload: